Jerry Doyle

-Jerry Doyle (July 16, 1956 – July 27, 2016) was an American talk radio host, right-libertarian political commentator, television actor and founder of the content platform EpicTimes.
+Jerry Doyle (July 16, 1956 – July 27, 2016) was an American talk radio host, political commentator, television actor and founder of the content platform EpicTimes.
 His nationally syndicated talk show, The Jerry Doyle Show, aired throughout the United States on Talk Radio Network.
 As an actor, Doyle was best known as security chief Michael Garibaldi in the science fiction series Babylon 5 (1994–1998).

 Early life

 Doyle graduated from Pope John XXIII Regional High School in Sparta, New Jersey, in 1973, where he played varsity football and basketball.
 In 1978, Doyle earned a Bachelor of Science Degree in Aeronautics from Embry-Riddle Aeronautical University, while also receiving his flight training.
+Doyle worked for several years as a corporate jet pilot and then had a career as a stockbroker on Wall Street for a decade.

 Television and radio career

-Previously a corporate jet pilot and after a decade as a stockbroker on Wall Street, Doyle made an abrupt career change into acting in 1991, when he moved to Los Angeles.
-His first television role was on the series Moonlighting where he played a potential replacement for Bruce Willis' character.
+Doyle made an abrupt career change into acting in 1991, when he moved to Los Angeles.
+His first television role was on the series Moonlighting where he played one of several potential replacements for Bruce Willis' character.
 This was followed by a recurring role as a lawyer on the soap opera The Bold and the Beautiful.
 Babylon 5 was his first significant starring role, starring as security officer Michael Garibaldi.
 Doyle quipped that on Babylon 5 he was a "Mick from Brooklyn playing a Wop from Mars."

 From 1996 to 1997, Doyle was the voice of the titlular character in the animated cartoon Captain Simian & the Space Monkeys.

 He began his own production company to move into production television and independent films, which he described as an "experiment".
 Other work included a series on the aircraft of the Second World War entitled Keep 'em Flying, alongside producer John Copeland, with whom Doyle had previously worked on Babylon 5.
 Doyle was a frequent guest on Newsmax Media TV, primarily on the program Midpoint with Ed Berliner.
 He had also been a featured guest on Fox & Friends.